AUSTRALIA: Macquarie University Program

 Methods at overseas universities differ from those in the USA.
 Australian students attend lectures, tutorials and seminars.
 Academic staff expect a high level of self-motivation and independence from their students.
 Students are expected to undertake independent research during free time.
 There is less "assessment" with a final exam or essay determining the final course grade in many cases.
 Participants in the Macquarie University study abroad program will enroll in a minimum of three (3) units.
 Four (4) units (12 Macquarie credits) are considered a full load, equivalent to 15 Marist credits.

 In Australia the word course refers to a degree program, or major, while course units (or simply units) are what we in the USA refer to as courses.
-For a list of course units typically offered at Macquarie, as well as unit descriptions, please click here for Areas of Study at Macquarie University.
+For a list of course units typically offered at Macquarie, as well as unit descriptions go to the Handbook.

 Housing and Campus Life

-Program participants may live at the Dunmore Lang Residential College on campus with full meal plan, or Macquarie University Village (no meals).
+Program participants usually apply to Dunmore Lang Residential College on campus with full meal plan.
+Macquarie University Village (no meals) is another option.
 For more information on accommodation and other campus offerings and facilities please click here.